-A payment subject to Section 409A may be delayed to the extent that the corporation reasonably anticipates that if the payment were made as scheduled, the payment would not be deductible under Section 162(m), provided that the payment is delayed until either:
+A payment subject to Section 409A (that is, a payment that does not qualify for any exception, such as the short-term deferral exception) may be delayed to the extent that the corporation reasonably anticipates that if the payment were made as scheduled, the payment would not be deductible under Section 162(m), provided that the payment is delayed until either:

-- The covered employee's first taxable year in which the corporation reasonably anticipates, or should reasonably anticipate, that if the payment is made during that year, the deduction of the payment will not be barred by Section 162(m). - The period beginning with the date of the covered employee's separation from service and ending on the later of: - the last day of the taxable year of the corporation in which the covered employee separates from service; or - the 15th day of the third month following the covered employee's separation from service. - If any payment in a corporation's taxable year is delayed under this rule, all scheduled payments to the covered employee that could be delayed in accordance with this rule must be delayed and no election as to the timing of these payments may be provided to the covered employee.
+- The covered employee's first taxable year in which the corporation reasonably anticipates, or should reasonably anticipate, that if the payment is made during that year, the deduction of the payment will not be barred by Section 162(m). - The period beginning with the date of the covered employee's separation from service and ending on the later of: - the last day of the taxable year of the corporation in which the covered employee separates from service; or - the 15th day of the third month following the covered employee's separation from service. - If any payment in a corporation's taxable year is delayed under this rule, all scheduled payments to the covered employee that could be delayed in accordance with this rule must be delayed and the covered employee must not be given the opportunity to elect the timing of these payments.

-Where the payment is delayed to a date on or after the covered employee's separation from service, the payment is considered a payment made on a separation from service for purposes of Section 409A.
+Where the payment is delayed to a date on or after the covered employee's separation from service, the payment is considered a payment made in connection with a separation from service for purposes of Section 409A.
 Therefore, in the case of a covered employee who is a specified employee, the payment must generally be delayed for six months (see Practice Note, Specified Employees Under Section 409A (7-501-1330)).